Please use this identifier to cite or link to this item: http://bura.brunel.ac.uk/handle/2438/30726

 Westerlund, J

-Keywords: structural breaks;change points;time series data;panel data;interactive fixed effects;cross-section dependence;xtbreak
+Keywords: structural breaks;change points;time series data;panel data;interactive fixed effects;cross-section dependence;xtbreak;st0781

 Publisher: SAGE Publications on behalf of Stats Press

-Abstract: Identifying structural change is a crucial step in analysis of time series and panel data.
-The longer the time span, the higher the likelihood that the model parameters have changed as a result of major disruptive events, such as the 2007--2008 financial crisis and the 2020 COVID--19 outbreak.
-Detecting the existence of breaks, and dating them is therefore necessary, not only for estimation purposes but also for understanding drivers of change and their effect on relationships.
-This article introduces a new community contributed command called xtbreak, which provides researchers with a complete toolbox for analysing multiple structural breaks in time series and panel data. xtbreak can detect the existence of breaks, determine their number and location, and provide break date confidence intervals.
-The new command is used to explore changes in the relationship between COVID--19 cases and deaths in the US, using both aggregate and state level data, and in the relationship between approval ratings and consumer confidence, using a panel of eight countries.
+Abstract: Identifying structural change is a crucial step when analyzing time series and panel data.
+The longer the time span, the higher the likelihood that the model parameters have changed because of major disruptive events such as the 2007–2008 financial crisis and the 2020 COVID-19 outbreak.
+Detecting the existence of breaks and dating them is therefore necessary for not only estimation but also understanding drivers of change and their effect on relationships.
+In this article, we introduce a new community-contributed command called xtbreak, which provides researchers with a complete toolbox for analyzing multiple structural breaks in time series and panel data. xtbreak can detect the existence of breaks, determine their number and location, and provide break-date confidence intervals.
+We use xtbreak in examples to explore changes in the relationship between COVID-19 cases and deaths in the US using both aggregate and state-level data and in the relationship between approval ratings and consumer confidence using a panel of eight countries.

 Howto install: The latest version of the xtbreak package can be obtained by typing the following in Stata: net from https://janditzen.github.io/xtbreak/ Updates and further documentation can be found on GitHub.